Luka-SA/browser_spammer/README.md

 # Browser Spammer
 It's quite simple.
 You can:
-Open the same link using Chrome as many times as you would like.
+Open the same link using your default browser (switch using your Microsoft settings) as many times as you would like.

 Have fun.

 REQUIREMENTS:
 Python
 webbrowser for Python
-Google Chrome installed in your C directory
+A default browser chosen